-3.3.1 Research indicates that Councils with strong leader executive arrangements tend to be higher performing than Councils with weak leader executive arrangements.
-As both models are 'strong leader' models, either has the capacity to support the 'Modern Council' Corporate Plan theme.
+3.3.1 Research indicates that Councils with strong Leader and Cabinet Executive arrangements tend to be higher performing than Councils with weak Leader and Cabinet Executive arrangements.
+As both the proposed models are "strong leader' models, either has the capacity to support the 'Modern Council' Corporate Plan theme.